nking0715/Blu-Recipe/README.md

 ### Description

 This project is going to be a recipes app.
 Click _[here](https://recipes-app.pages.dev/)_ to check the progress so far.

+My goal is to make a kind of social network on which the user can find recipes turorials with calories counter and a grocery list generator.
+It is in progress and yet no fully responsive: for a better experience, adjust your screen size to 640px.

 Data are consumed from _[spoonacular API](https://spoonacular.com/food-api/)_, _[mealdb API](https://www.themealdb.com/api.php)_, and _[REST Countries API](https://restcountries.com/#rest-countries)_.